april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 ## Background
 If passed, this act codifies the creation of separate acts and statutes for the April Knights.
 Statutes are the written rules that govern the order.
 Statutes are enacted, amended, and repealed by acts.
 Acts also contain the broader conversation about the statutes.
 Using the order's VCS, both councils will vote on acts that may each effect changes in any number of statutes.

 One driving intent with this act is to make it so that it is easy for our order to preserve the work that has been done in the past (specifically the who, what, why, and when of legislation).
-By separating the acts from the statutes and adding appropriate metadata to the legislation (Authors, date passed, etc.), the past is indelliby written without being a maintenance burden for the order in the future.
+By separating the acts from the statutes and adding appropriate metadata to the legislation (Authors, date passed, etc.), the past is indeliby written without being a maintenance burden for the order in the future.
 As an example, our current structure makes it hard to tell how many people have specifically amended our constitution.
 Using a VCS, this become trivial as all authors of changes to the constitution are tracked right along side their contributions to the constitution.

 ## Legislative Procedure
 Acts should generally be composed with useful headings to provide additional clarity aligned with purposes such as the following: